WHAT IS BACTERIAL VAGINOSIS

 DO I NEED TREATMENT?

-In up to one-third of cases, BV resolves without treatment, however, treatment is advised in the following circumstances:
+In up to one-third of cases, BV goes away by itself without treatment.
+However, treatment is recommended in the following circumstance

 - To relieve symptoms that don’t go away.